-Access to NSW Police Force information may be considered through either formal or informal applications.
+Access to NSW Police Force information may be considered through either Access or Informal applications.

 NSW Police is required to keep a register of government contracts that record information about each contract that has, or is likely to have a value of $150,000 or more.
-Details concerning all NSW Police contracts are maintained by Department of Commerce - eTender.
+Details concerning all NSW Police contracts are maintained by NSW e-Tendering.

 Details concerning decisions made by NSW Police Force in response to an application that may be of interest to other members of the public may be included on a Disclosure Log.

 The NSW Police Force's Disclosure Log provides details of:

 - A description of the information to which access was provided;

 - A statement as to whether the information is now available to other members of the public and

 - How the information can be accessed.

 Click here to access NSW Police Force disclosure logs.